How to Use NLP to Change Submodalities (Like to Dislike) 1/2

 Removing a chocolate addiction using the NLP technique of changing submodalities.
 See the subject’s violent reaction after changing their associations.

-Submodalities in NLP are fine distinctions or the subsets of the Modalities (Visual, Auditory, Kinesthetic, Olfactory, Gustatory, and Ad) that are part of each representational system that encode and give meaning to our experiences.
+fine distinctions or the subsets of the Modalities (Visual, Auditory, Kinesthetic, Olfactory, Gustatory, and Ad) that are part of each representational system that encode and give meaning to our experiences.

 They are the building blocks of the representational systems by which we code, order and give meaning to the experiences we have.
 Submodalities are how we structure our experiences.